MikeNzmbh/Central-Books/docs/PRODUCT_BRIEF.md

 ### The Control Tower

-The **AI Companion Control Tower** is Central Books' signature feature:
+The **AI Companion Control Tower** is Clover Books' signature feature:

 ```
 ┌─────────────────────────────────────────────────────┐